The Music Department is the country’s most important scientific centre for the preservation of musical documents. Its collection consists of:

 - Printed works

-The musical heritage of the Royal Library is almost entirely kept in the Music Department.
-These documents can be consulted in the Reading Room located on the 4th floor.
+- The musical heritage of KBR is almost entirely kept in the Music Department.
+These documents can be consulted in the Music reading room located on the 4th floor.

 Musicological reference library